Clovelly: Notable residents and cultural references

 The surgeon Campbell De Morgan (1811–1876), who first speculated that cancer arose locally and then spread more widely in the body, was born here.

-J. M. W. Turner's painting of Clovelly Harbour around 1822 hangs in the National Gallery of Ireland, Dublin.
+J. M. W. Turner's painting of Clovelly Harbour from around 1822 hangs in the National Gallery of Ireland, Dublin.

 The novelist Charles Kingsley lived here as a child from 1831 to 1836, while his father, Rev. Charles Kingsley, served first as senior curate then as rector.
 Later, in 1855, his novel Westward Ho! did much to stimulate interest in Clovelly and to boost its tourist trade.